puppetlabs-toy-chest/puppet-quest-guide/SETUP.md

 you don't have enough memory on your host machine, you may leave the allocation at 3GB or lower it to 2GB, though you may encounter stability and performance issues.
 Set the *Network Adapter* to *Bridged*.
 Use an *Autodetect* setting if available, or accept the default Network Adapter name.
 (If you started the VM before making these changes, you may need to restart the VM before the settings will be applied correctly.)
-If you are using VMware virtualization software, you may allocate 2 CPUs to the VM.
-If you are using VirtualBox, ensure that you have only 1 CPU allocated and that the I/O APIC option is disabled.
+If you are unable to use a bridged network, we suggest using the port-forwarding instructions provided in the troubleshooting guide.

 4. Start the VM.
 When it is started, make a note of the IP address and password displayed on the splash page.
 Rather than logging in directly, we highly